-A common question faced by attorneys, and one I get asked almost daily by potential clients, is should one party sue another party for a perceived wrong doing.
+A common question faced by attorneys in regards to litigation, and one I get asked almost daily by potential clients, is should one party sue another party for a perceived wrong doing.
 The question often goes like this, “Ajay, So-and-So did me wrong, now I want to sue them.
 Can you help me?”
 This question is almost associated with at least some level of emotion.
 In most instances, the opposing party did, in fact, commit some level of wrongdoing .
 An emotional response by the aggrieved party in such instances is completely reasonable.
 The person was wronged, they want retribution, they need help.

 However, when weighing the strength of a new potential lawsuit, it is vital to minimize the emotional aspect in order to analyze the merits of the case objectively.
 I often urge potential clients to ask themselves a series of questions to help them decide whether or not filing litigation is the best course of action.